igatitech/PicsCollection/README.md

 - Checked Internet Connectivity
 - Managed caching of images for smooth user experience
 - Tried to follow double optional(??) instead of compulsory(!) pattern as and when possible to avoid unnecessary crashes
+- The project contains Code Documentation same as Apple Documentation

 ## How to Contribute?